-To get the most out of the Minor Thesis (MT) experience you should be preparing well in advance, and it is recommended that you speak to the Academic Dean or Research Coordinator in your home College at least a semester ahead of time to make sure you have planned for this in your schedule.
+To get the most out of the Minor Thesis (MT) experience you should be preparing well in advance, and it is recommended that you speak to the Academic Dean or Research Coordinator in your home College at least one semester ahead of time to make sure you have planned for this in your schedule.

 What should I do to prepare?

 Think about your area of research, research topic and research question.
 This is important.
-By week 3 of semester you are required to submit a Minor Thesis Approval form.
+By week 3 of semester, you are required to submit a Minor Thesis Approval form.

 On that form you need to provide:

 - The question

 - An outline of your methodology

 - An outline of the structure of the proposed thesis.

 Refer to the glossary of terms available on the website.